Special Allocations

 The New Hampshire Community Development Finance Authority (CDFA) will administer the Recovery Housing Program which was authorized via the federal Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act of 2018.

-Interested organizations can schedule a pre-application meeting via CDFA’s website (https://nhcdfa.org/schedule-a-meeting/) or by contacting Kirsten Barton, Housing Specialist, at kbarton@nhcdfa.org.
+Interested organizations can schedule a pre-application meeting via CDFA’s website (https://nhcdfa.org/schedule-a-meeting/) or by contacting Shelley Hadfield at reviewer@nhcdfa.org.

-The deadline for the initial round of Recovery Housing Program applications is 4:00 PM on December 19, 2022.
-Applications will then be accepted on a rolling basis until funds are expended.
+Applications will be accepted on a rolling basis until funds are expended.

 Recovery Housing Program Resources